 Chairs aren’t provided by default, so if you do not specifically inform them, they will not put chairs out (as some couples do not want them at all).

-10. Dress for warm weather
+Dress for warm weather

 It’s a super warm building, so it’s advised not to bring coats and jackets.
 That is, if you can brave being a little cold on your way to and from City Hall or you have someone to hold your jacket once inside.

 The heating system there, whatever the outside temperature, feels oppressively hot all the time.
 Wedding attire tends to be heavy, with layered, synthetic fabric for women and heavy wool suits for men.
 Combined with the nerves of the occasion, that can make for a very sweaty combo.
+Trust me, as someone that runs cold I am always unbearably hot when I’m at San Francisco City Hall, year round.

-11. Have a solid plan for transportation
+Have a plan in place for transportation

 If we are going to other locations around San Francisco after your ceremony, the best way to get around is by Uber / Lyft.
 Public transit takes too long.
 So does parking.